|Date is set for 6th annual Botanic to Bridge FunD Run - Friday, May 22, 2015|

-GPC’s Port of Gladstone and Port Alma are at Maritime Security Level 1
+GPC’s Port of Gladstone and Port of Rockhampton (Port Alma) are at Maritime Security Level 1

 The Port of Gladstone’s formal history began in 1914 as the Gladstone Harbour Board; the Rockhampton Harbour Board in 1896 - both became port authorities in 1987.
 Gladstone and Rockhampton ports became Government Owned Corporation’s (GOC’s) in 1994 and 1995 respectively.
 On 1 July 2004 the authorities were merged and commenced operations as the Central Queensland Ports Authority (CQPA).